ftworksgmbh/test-bookingflow/README.md

 ## Where to find the design

 The design (both mobile and desktop) can be found in Zeplin.
-Please go to https://www.figma.com/file/MMO6SdYbNWd7Rx17RdVzc7/DigiVet-Project?node-id=0%3A1and enter the following credentials
+Please go to https://www.figma.com/file/MMO6SdYbNWd7Rx17RdVzc7/DigiVet-Project?node-id=0%3A1 and enter the following credentials
 - Username - info@valuenet.in
 - Pass - PassWord1